 With just a month to go until I land on Australia’s golden shores, I thought I’d put together a wish-list for my time there.
 As a lover of lists, there’s a certain satisfaction that comes with the ticking-off of tasks and one works one’s way through a tally of to-dos.
-From reading, to writing, to exploring everything that Australia’s vast landscape has to offer I’m hoping that by putting the below in writing it’ll give me more of an incentive to fulfil my hopes for my time down under.
+From reading, to writing, to exploring everything that Australia’s vast landscape has to offer I’m hoping that by putting my Australian wish list in writing it’ll give me more of an incentive to fulfil my hopes for my time down under.

 Finish reading the BBC Top 100 Reads: I’ve been working my way through the BBC Top 100 Reads for the past few years and hope to tick off the final few during my time in Oz.
 At the time of writing this I have 14 left to read and while there are a number of novels from the list of 100 I’m looking forward to reading, there’s certainly a few that I’ve left until the end for the purpose of avoidance.
 Having said this however, prior to reading many of the BBC’s Big Reads – from Lord of the Flies to The Godfather to Pillars of the Earth and beyond – I had written some of them off as not the kind of books I’d enjoy, so I’m hoping that those remaining to be read might very well offer a pleasant surprise!